How Different is Test Case Prioritization for Open and Closed Source Projects?: Background

 \subsection{How to Study Test Case Prioritization?}

 In order to base this work on current methods in the literature, we base this paper on two literature reviews of test case prioritization.
-In March 2019, Yu et al. explored 1033 papers by using incremental text mining tools and found an list of prioritization algorithms represent that covered the most important methods in this arean~\cite{yu2019terminator}.
+In March 2019, Yu et al. explored 1033 papers by using incremental text mining tools and found a list of prioritization algorithms that covered the previously outperformed test case prioritization methods in this area~\cite{yu2019terminator}.
 To confirm and extend that finding for different types of projects, in May 2020, we conducted our own review.
 Beginning with papers from senior SE venues (as defined by Google Scholar Metrics ``software systems''), we searched for highly cited or recent papers studying \textit{test case prioritization}.
 For our purposes, ``highly cited'' means at least 10 citations per year since publication.
 This search found a dozen high profile test prioritization papers in the last 10 years.
-To that list, we used our domain knowledge to add two paper that we believed they are the most influential early contributions to this work.
-The final list of 14 papers is \tbl{PaperTable}.
+To that list, we used our domain knowledge to add two papers that we believed to be the most influential early contributions to this work.
+The final list of 14 papers is in \tbl{PaperTable}.

-Based on the papers in \tbl{PaperTable}, and the study of Yu et al, we assert that the following information is usually used in test case prioritization methods.
+Based on the papers in \tbl{PaperTable}, and the study of Yu et al., we find that the following history-based information is frequently used in test case prioritization.
+We exclude coverage-based algorithms in this work because (a) collecting proper coverage information for each build in our open-source projects is not only hard but also time-consuming and (b) our proprietary project from our industrial partner is private.
+We cannot access the coverage information.
 Note that any term {\em in italics} is defined later in this paper (see \S\ref{TCPAlgorithms}).